Ask a doctor about a prescription for METRONIDAZOL AUROVITAS 250 mg FILM-COATED TABLETS

 Busulfan

-Carbamazepine (medication for epilepsy treatment)
+Carbamazepine (medication for the treatment of epilepsy)

 This combination also requires caution since metronidazole may increase the duration of action of carbamazepine.

-Cimetidine (medication for stomach disorders)
+Cimetidine (medication for the treatment of stomach disorders)

-Cimetidine may reduce the elimination of metronidazole in isolated cases and, subsequently, lead to an increase in metronidazole blood concentrations.
+Cimetidine may reduce the elimination of metronidazole in isolated cases and subsequently lead to an increase in metronidazole blood concentrations.

-Coumarin derivatives (medications that inhibit blood coagulation)
+Coumarin derivatives (medicines that inhibit blood coagulation)

-Disulfiram (used in alcohol dependence treatment)
+Disulfiram (used in the treatment of alcohol dependence)

-Medications containing alcohol
+Medicines containing alcohol

 Fluorouracil (anticancer medication)

-Lithium (used to treat mental disorders)
+Lithium (used to treat mental illnesses)

-Mycophenolate mofetil (used to prevent rejection after organ transplantation)
+Mycophenolate mofetil (used to prevent organ rejection after transplantation)

 Its effect may be weakened by metronidazole, so careful monitoring of its effect is recommended.

-Phenytoin (medication for epilepsy treatment)
+Phenytoin (medication for the treatment of epilepsy)

 Alcohol

-Pregnancy, breastfeeding, and fertility
+Pregnancy, Breast-feeding, and Fertility

-If you are pregnant or breastfeeding, or if you think you may be pregnant or intend to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breast-feeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

 Fertility

-Contraception in men and women
+Contraception in Men and Women

 Pregnancy

-If you are pregnant, your doctor will not treat you with metronidazole unless it is absolutely necessary.
+If you are pregnant, your doctor will not treat you with metronidazole unless it is considered absolutely necessary.

-Driving and operating machinery
+Driving and Using Machines

-This medication contains less than 1 mmol of sodium (23 mg) per coated tablet; it is essentially "sodium-free."
+This medicine contains less than 1 mmol of sodium (23 mg) per film-coated tablet; this is essentially "sodium-free".

-Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
-In case of doubt, consult your doctor or pharmacist again.
+Follow the instructions for administration of this medicine exactly as indicated by your doctor or pharmacist.
+If you are unsure, consult your doctor or pharmacist again.

 Normally, the recommended dose is as follows: